HardikDDeore12/LLM_QnA/README.md

-# Codebasics Q&A: Question and Answer System Based on Google Palm LLM and Langchain
+# LLM Q&A: Question and Answer System Based on Google Palm LLM and Langchain

 ## Project Highlights